micropython-variables-tipos-datos

 string = "Hello, MicroPython"

-Let’s review some common operations with strings.
+Let’s review some common string operations

 greeting = "Hello"